 Shampoos containing selenium sulfide

-Antifungal agents, like selenium sulfide, may help when used as little as a week.
-This ingredient:
+Antifungal agents, like selenium sulfide, may help when used as little as

 - targets a specific yeast, Pityrosporum ovale